Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 *Can you elaborate on how your research can be applied to improve individual, company, and government decisions in strategic scenarios or social choice issues?*

 - By providing policymakers, businesses, and individuals with a deeper understanding of human-AI interactions, my research enables more informed decision-making and the development of policies and systems that promote fairness, efficiency, and societal welfare in the digital economy.

+**Bibliography**

+Nass, C., & Reeves, B. (1996).
+The Media Equation: How People Treat Computers, Television, and New Media Like Real People and Places.
+Cambridge University Press.

+Acquisti, A., & Grossklags, J. (2005).
+Privacy and rationality in individual decision making.
+IEEE Security & Privacy, 3(1), 26-33.

 ![image](https://github.com/Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/assets/124045985/b3393444-2217-44f3-bab0-d1c193e5bfd9)